seek-oss/koala/README.md

 - **Koala is not a dumping ground**

-  It strictly contains functionality related to developing Koa web services within SEEK.
+  It strictly contains functionality related to developing Koa web services at SEEK.
   It should not include features only relevant to a single application or team.